RFA Wave Commander

 Items of historic interest involving this ship: -

 Background Data: A need for fast tankers to bring oil into the country had been envisaged early in the Second World War, but by the time the material had been collected and the Yards had space to build them, the need had largely passed and the original design of diesel-engined ships was abandoned.
 Instead, the standard 12000t Class being built were given sharper bows and sterns and turbine engines with water tube boilers.
 In all, 21 of this type were built and were offered to the Admiralty, who wanted faster tankers for the Pacific Fleet Train.
 The Admiralty took 20 of them ( the final vessel being completed commercially for Oil and Molasses Tankers Ltd, London as BEECHWOOD) and renamed them with the WAVE nomenclature.
 Performance varied considerably from ship to ship and they underwent various modifications in their rigs for RAS work.
 The 8 best ones were finally given an extensive refit, with extra accommodation added to the Bridge Deck and extra turbo cargo pumps and derricks to make them more satisfactory for Fleet work.
 Initially expensive to run, they recouped some of their expensive repair bills by earning revenues from charter work after the Korean War.
-From this Class was evolved the TIDE CLASS oilers.
+From this Class was evolved the original TIDE CLASS oilers.

-1 April 1944 Launched by Furness Shipbuilding Co Ltd, Haverton Hill as Yard Nr 359 named EMPIRE PALADIN for the MoWT
+1 April 1944 launched by Furness Shipbuilding Co Ltd., Haverton Hill as Yard Nr 359 named EMPIRE PALADIN for the MoWT

 23 August 1944 under commercial management of United Molasses Ltd, London.